Issues with DRS

 • Your counselor is not helping you with your goals.

-• You want help with filing an appeal because you do not agree with what your counselor is doing.
+• You want help with making an appeal because you do not agree with what your counselor is doing.

 • You want a lawyer to help you with an appeal hearing with DRS so you can get the help you are asking for.